skynetshrugged/projectkitt/README.md

 * `filterwords.py`	List of Banned Words for filtering user input and Bot output.
 * `kitt_v2.1.0.py`	Main Program - runs from CMD Line or Interpreter.
 * `readme.md` Notes and Configuration.

-### Detailed Notes

-* For *raw* working notes and planning for the project, please see associated Jupyter Notebook in the "Learning Python" Section of this repository.